1996 Pacific typhoon season: Typhoon Tom

 Tom existed from September 11 to September 21.

 Severe Tropical Storm Willie

 An active monsoon trough that also developed Typhoons Tom (25W) and Violet (26W) spawned a tropical depression in the Gulf of Tonkin on September 16.
 It moved counter-clockwise around Hainan Island, becoming a tropical storm on the 17th and a typhoon on the 19th.
 It crossed the narrow Hainan Strait between Hainan and China, and continued west-southwestward across the Gulf of Tonkin.
 Willie made landfall on Vietnam on the 22nd, and dissipated the next day.

-The typhoon resulted in 38 fatalities from flooding.
-Damage in Vietnam reached over 500 billion dong (US$40 million, 1996 dollars).
+In Hainan province, the storm caused 100 deaths, affected more than 3 million people, collapsed or damaged 76,600 houses and destroyed 211,600 hectares of flowers and crops.

+In Vietnam, the storm left 90 people dead and 106 injured.
+Total damages across the country amounted to 500 billion Vietnamese dong (US$40 million in 1996 dollars).

 Typhoon Yates

 Yates lasted from September 19 to October 1.

 Typhoon Zane (Paring)

 Zane existed from September 23 to October 3.
+In Okinawa, Zane caused US$168,000.

 Tropical Depression Abel (Reming)

 In the Philippines, Abel killed eight people, left seven others missing and caused $4.3 million (1996 USD, $6.4 million 2013 USD) in damages.